 Take $300 off a WinkBeds Mattress.
 Use Code: SF300

 The flagship mattress by WinkBeds has a Euro-style pillow-top with a breathable Tencel cover.
 This is quilted with several layers of cooling gel-infused foam.
 Beneath the pillow-top, micro-coils and a lumbar pad provide targeted spinal support.
 The pocketed coil base layer also has added lumbar support, as well as a reinforced perimeter that adds phenomenal edge support.
 Thanks to its dual-coil design, the mattress has more than enough room for airflow to prevent heat build-up.

 The WinkBed comes in four firmness options designed to appeal to virtually all sleeper types.
-The medium soft (4), medium firm (6), firm (7-8), and Plus (7-8) models each have a slightly different construction, with the Plus swapping out micro-coils for latex to give more support to people who weigh more than 300 pounds.
+The medium soft (4), medium firm (6), firm (7), and firm (8) models each have a slightly different construction, with the Plus swapping out micro-coils for latex to give more support to people who weigh more than 300 pounds.

 This robust hybrid mattress has a responsive surface ideal for sex or for combination sleepers.
 It also isolates motion to a significant extent, especially in the medium soft model.
 These factors make the bed an attractive choice for couples.

 WinkBeds stands by its mattress with a 120-night sleep trial and lifetime warranty.
 Orders ship free in the U.S.

 SleepFoundation readers get $200 off a DreamCloud Mattress.

 The DreamCloud hybrid mattress features multiple layers of memory foam and polyfoam over a base of individually-wrapped coils.
 The mattress has a tight top made with a layer of plush polyfoam quilted into a cashmere poly-blend cover.
 The mattress measures 14 inches tall in total, which is significantly higher than the average mattress and leaves ample room for cushioning.